-Best management practices means turf and landscape practices, or combination of practices based on research, field-testing, and expert review, determined to be the most effective and practicable on-location means, including economic and technological considerations, for improving water guality, conserving water supplies and protecting natural resources.
+Best management practices means turf and landscape practices, or combination of practices based on research, field-testing, and expert review, determined to be the most effective and practicable on-location means, including economic and technological considerations, for improving water quality, conserving water supplies and protecting natural resources.

 City of Miami Beach approved best management practices training program means a training program approved pursuant to Section 403.9338, Fla.
 Stat., or any more stringent requirements set forth in this Article that includes the most current version of the Florida Department of Environmental Protection's "Florida-friendly Best Management Practices for Protection of Water Resources by the Green Industries, 2008," as revised, and approved by the administrator.

-Commercial fertilizer applicator, except as provided in 482.1562(9) Fla.Stat, means any person who applies fertilizer for payment or other consideration to property not owned by the person or firm applying the fertilizer or the employer of the applicator.
+Commercial fertilizer applicator, except as provided in 482.1562(9) Fla.Stat, means any person who applies fertilizer for payment or other consideration to property not owned by the person or firm applying the fertilizer, or the employer of the applicator. on turf and/or landscape plants in the City of Miami Beach in exchange for money, goods, services or other valuable consideration.